chunky87/CS151-SpotFinder/README.md

   - Connected retrieved information to the Review page
   - CSS / FXML styling for all pages
   - Implemented No Results page,  with FXML and Java code
+  - Solution / Operations / Steps to Run Code / Program Screenshots sections of the report
 - Ben Cuttriss Mallon
   - Review page FXML and functionality